polowis/git-playground/public/docs/branching.md

 `dev` is where the work happens (possibly messy, but full of ideas).

-Changes from `dev` only get merged into `main` when everything’s working as expected
+Changes from `dev` only get merged into `main` when everything's working as expected

 ---